selectiveduplicate/selectiveduplicate.github.io/README.md

 Some hover effects were made using Ian Lunn's [Hover](https://github.com/IanLunn/Hover).

-The beautiful mail logo is by [Feather](https://feathericons.com/).
+The beautiful mail and arrow icons are by [Feather](https://feathericons.com/).